Skip to content

 2.4 Confirming Installation

-After installation, log into the system, go to "Manage / About", and you will see the "Architecture" as aarch64:
+After installation, log in to the system, go to "Manage / About," and you should see the "Architecture" as aarch64:

 Subsequent operations are no different from those when installing DataFlux Func on a regular server.